vibbits/training-material/topics/python-programming/tutorials/5_lists_and_tuples/tutorial.md

 ---
 layout: tutorial_hands_on

-title: 05 Lists and Tuples
+title: 05 Lists, Tuples and Sets
 questions:
-- How to combine multiple values in one variable
+- How to combine multiple values in one variable?
 objectives:
-- Use Lists and Tuples to collect multiple values within one variable
+- Use Lists, Tuples and Sets to collect multiple values within one variable
 - Learn how to create and convert different types of variables
 time_estimation: 30 min
 key_points:
-- Use Lists and Tuples to collect multiple values within one variable
+- Use Lists, Tuples and Sets to collect multiple values within one variable
 - Learn how to create and convert different types of variables
 contributors:
 - tmuylder